Hidden Markov Models and the Bayes Filter in Categorical Probability: Background and Summary

 \subsection{Detailed outline}

-Here, we give a brief overview of Markov categories and the main results of this paper.
-Traditionally, hidden Markov models are represented as graphical models corresponding to directed acyclic graphs like this:
+Here, we give a brief overview of Bayesian filtering and the main results of this paper.
+Traditionally, hidden Markov models are represented as graphical models corresponding to these directed acyclic graphs:

 Hence, a hidden Markov model is a particular kind of Bayesian network.
 The nodes of this graph are partitioned into ``hidden'' nodes (gray) and ``observed'' nodes (white) carrying the random variables $X_i$ and $Y_i$, respectively.
 Each directed arrow indicates a possible causal dependence between these variables.
 Formally, this means that a joint probability distribution $p$ is a hidden Markov model if it can be factored as